Leading Premium WordPress Theme Providers Compared

 In terms of support, there is a separate help section for theme buyers, and pre-sales questions can be sent using the contact form on the website.
 There are also tutorials for customers as well as certain code snippets.

 In spite of having fewer themes, WPZOOM seems to be growing well and has established a reputation for itself in the premium themes market.
-The support options are plenty, including pre-sales FAQ, documentation, tutorials and forums.
+The support options are plenty, including pre-sales FAQ, documentation, tutorials, and forums.
 WPZOOM also has its own Customization Team that can help you get the most out of your themes.

-Apart from WordPress themes and plugins, Graph Paper Press also offers WordPress hosting for its users.
+Apart from WordPress themes and plugins, Graph Paper Press also offers hosting solutions for its users.

 In terms of the theme collection, as mentioned above, the primary target audience includes photographers and other artists.
 Naturally, the themes belong mainly to the “portfolio” genre.